-Supermarket delivery slots during the coronavirus lockdown are like gold dust – and many of us are staying up all hours in the hope of stumbling across one of the sought-after delivery times.
+Supermarket delivery slots during the first coronavirus lockdown were like gold dust – with many of us staying up all hours in the hope of stumbling across one of the sought-after delivery times.
 This can be a frustrating process for vulnerable customers or those shopping on their behalf.
 We contacted Ocado to find out exactly how vulnerable people can secure these in-demand food shopping deliveries during the winter lockdown - plus, what to do if you don't need priority access.

 Back in March, a representative for Ocado told HELLO!: "We have received the government’s vulnerable shield list and have cross-referenced it with our customer database to help support those in need.
 We have already identified our customers on the vulnerable list and reached out to offer them delivery slots with ocado.com.
 We will continue to do our part as the government updates its shield list."

 Ocado is giving priority bookings to vulnerable customers

 Who gets priority online booking slots with Ocado?

 The online food shopping service is giving priority access to their customers who are on the government’s shield list of extremely vulnerable people.

 How do I find out if I'm on the government's vulnerable people list?

 Ocado advises customers in this situation to visit gov.uk/coronavirus-extremely-vulnerable to register onto the government’s list.
 They will ask for your NHS number but you can still register if you don't have it.
 Ocado reminds vulnerable customers to declare that you are in need of support with essential supplies, otherwise they won’t receive your data from the government.

 MORE: How to secure a Sainsbury's home delivery slot for a vulnerable person